mampfes/hacs_waste_collection_schedule/README.md

 *(integer) (optional, default: ```0```)*

-Reference to source.
+Reference to source (service provider).
 Used to assign a sensor to a specific source.
-Only required if you defined more than 1 source and can be omitted otherwise.
-The first defined source has the source_index 0, the second source has 1, ...
+Only required if you defined more than one source.
+The first defined source has the source_index 0, the second source 1, ...

 **name**